gaaabor/Fluent--Acrhitect-Design/README.md

 # Fluent--Architect-Design
-Landing page for a fictional architect's company
+Landing page for a fictional architect company